Glossary of Terms

 AUKOM

-Ausbildung Koordinatenmesstechnik or coordinate metrology training in English (AUKOM) is a globally recognized Controlled Measurement Machine (CMM) metrology training program with the international goal of reducing uncertainty and conflict in measurement.
+Ausbildung Koordinatenmesstechnik or coordinate metrology training in English (AUKOM) is a globally recognized Coordinate Measuring Machine (CMM) metrology training program with the international goal of reducing uncertainty and conflict in measurement.
 All AUKOM CMM training courses are vendor-neutral, allowing you to take the skills that you learn and apply them to any CMM programming software.

 BIM Modeling